theojouvin/CSE15L/labs/lab-report-2-week-4.md

   [Test File](lab2resources/files/test-file-any-parentheses)

-  When running a test file with an extra line at the bottom, or a file that does not contain an open or close bracket, the MarkdownParse program will loop infinitely.
-In this case, the failure inducing input is that of a lack of opening or closing brackets at all, or after a previously found close bracket if the file contains more text.
-The symptom is clear, the pogram will loop infinitely, causing Java to run out of memory.
-This occurs because MarkdownParse continues to loop for the next set of brackets and does nothing except for try again if nothing is found.
-The fix adds a case to MarkdownParse telling the program to break out of the loop if a new set of brackets are not found.
+  When running a test file with a link in parantheses, even if the parentheses are not in the correct URL format (i.e. next to a closing bracket), MarkdownParse will still return the link.
+In this case, the failure inducing input is that of a link in a set of parentheses in an incorrect URL format.
+The symptom is clear, the pogram will output the link, when the intended output should show that no link was found.
+This occurs because this iteration of MarkdownParse only searched for a set of parentheses containing a link without regard to the proper URL format.
+The fix adds a case to MarkdownParse telling the program to return no link if the pair of parentheses are not next to a set of brackets in the proper format.

 <details>
   <summary> » Code Change Difference</summary>